Adeels-Hub/BizDays/README.md

   - `FixedDateHoliday`: Implements `IHolidayRule` for holidays on fixed dates.
   - `DayOccurrenceHoliday`: Implements `IHolidayRule` for holidays based on occurrences (e.g., second Monday in June).
   - `WeekendAdjustedHoliday`: Implements `IHolidayRule` for holidays that adjust for weekends.
+- **Namespace:** `BizDays.Implementation.Services`
+  - `BusinessDayService`: Implements `IBusinessDayService` to provide a unified entry point for consumers.

 ### 3. **BizDays.Tests**
-Contains unit tests for both basic and advanced functionalities:
+Contains unit tests for validating the functionality of the `BusinessDayService`:
-- **Key Test Classes:**
+- **Key Test Class:**
-  - `BusinessDayCounterTests`: Tests for core weekday and business day calculations.
-  - `AdvancedBusinessDayCounterTests`: Tests advanced calculations with dynamic holiday rules.
+  - `BusinessDayServiceTests`: Validates all scenarios for weekdays and business days using dynamic holiday rules.

 ---